goodeggs/fibrous/README.md

 });
 ```

-If an asynchronous method called through fibrous returns an error, the
+If an asynchronous method called through fibrous produces an error, the
 spec helper will fail the spec.